onema/kt-robots/README.md

 <details>
 <summary>HotShot Details</summary>

-HotShot is patient and accurate, it hardly ever misses it's target!
+HotShot is patient and accurate; it hardly ever misses its target!

-This robot uses the `scan()` method to find targets, if it doesn't find targets it moves to a new location.
-If it receives damage it initiates an evasive move.
+This robot uses the `scan()` method to find targets.
+If it doesn't find targets, it moves to a new location.
+If it receives damage, it initiates an evasive move.

 | Equipment | Type        | Points | Details |
 | --------- | ----------- | ------ | ------- |